Sciarra Colonna: Feud between the Colonna and Pope Boniface VIII

-The outrage of Anagni
+Outrage of Anagni

 The Colonna allied with the Pope's other great enemy, Philip IV of France.
 In September 1303, Sciarra and Philip's advisor, Guillaume de Nogaret, led a small force into Anagni to arrest Boniface VIII and bring him to France, where he was to stand trial.
 While the two managed to apprehend the Pope, Sciarra reportedly slapped the pope in the face in the process, which was accordingly dubbed the "Outrage of Anagni".
 The attempt eventually failed after a few days, when locals freed the Pope.
 However, Boniface VIII died on 11 October, allowing France to dominate his weaker successors during the Avignon papacy.

 Later years

 The Colonna remained powerful in the papal states, especially during successive popes' absence.
 In 1328, Louis IV of Germany marched into Italy for his coronation as Holy Roman Emperor.
 As Pope John XXII was residing in Avignon and had publicly declared that he would not crown Louis, the King decided to be crowned by a member of the Roman aristocracy, who proposed Sciarra Colonna.
 In honor of this event, the Colonna family was granted the privilege of using the imperial pointed crown on top of their coat of arms.

 One year later, Sciarra Colonna died in Venice in 1329.